-Once the Sound Set is created the final step is to create a new Rewrite Rule and to route calls to, for instance $123 \rightarrow MCID$ application.
-For that you create a Calee Inbound rewrite rule $(\ 123)$ $\Rightarrow$ malicious\call
+The final step is to create a new Rewrite Rule and to route calls to, for instance $123 \rightarrow MCID$ application.
+For that you create a Calee Inbound rewrite rule () \123) $\Rightarrow$ malicious\call

 Finaly you run ngcpcfg apply Enabling MCID to recreate the templates and automatically restart depended services.